The New Corporate Governance Code & Stakeholder Reporting - All You Need to Know

 Recent years have seen significant corporate governance reforms with revised codes of corporate governance for both listed and AIM companies and new stakeholder reporting legislation affecting not just companies trading on a market, but medium-sized, large and very large private companies.

-To align with the FRC’s new focus on culture and stakeholder voice, and with amended AIM Rule 26, the Quoted Companies Alliance (QCA) also revised their code in March 2018.
-AIM Rule 26 has significantly increased the corporate governance explanations required by AIM companies and most companies on this market are applying the QCA Code.
+To align with the FRC's new focus on culture and stakeholder voice, and with amended AIM Rule 26, the Quoted Companies Alliance (QCA) also revised their code in March 2018.
+AIM companies following this code (the majority), have been publishing these statements since September 2018.

-These code reforms have come about at the suggestion of the Government, following their review of Corporate Governance in 2016/17 and a consultation in 2017/2018.
-As part of the Government’s Corporate Governance review, the Government has also implemented other key reforms which include additional stakeholder reporting obligations for quoted companies but also for ‘very large’, ‘large’ and ‘medium-sized’ companies.
+These code reforms came about at the suggestion of the May Government, following their review of Corporate Governance in 2016/17 and a consultation in 2017/2018.
+As part of this review, the Government has also implemented other key reforms which include additional stakeholder reporting obligations for quoted companies but also for 'very large', 'large' and 'medium-sized' companies.

-This course will explore all you need to know about the new 2018 FRC Corporate Governance Code, the QCA Code, the Wates Principles for Large Private Companies and the new stakeholder reporting legislation together with connected guidance.
+This course will explore all you need to know about the 2018 FRC Corporate Governance Code, the QCA Code, the Wates Principles for Large Private Companies and the new stakeholder reporting legislation together with connected guidance, as well as highlighting market practice to date.

 What You Will Learn